The Lord Chief Justice, Lord Burnett of Maldon, held his annual press conference on Tuesday 1 December 2020, at the Royal Courts of Justice.

-“Now, anyone charged with a crime should be dealt with reasonably quickly, whether in the Magistrates’ Court or the Crown Court.
-Family courts need to continue making decisions every day on the welfare of children at risk and in resolving family disputes.
+“Now, anyone charged with a crime should be dealt with reasonably quickly, whether in the Magistrates’ Courts or the Crown Court.
+Family Court need to continue making decisions every day on the welfare of children at risk and in resolving family disputes.
 Civil claims, from small debt collection up to multi-billion pound international lawsuits between companies, must be decided fairly and efficiently, and disputes between citizen and the state swiftly determined in the tribunals.

 “I am acutely conscious of the impact of delays caused by the current level of backlogs which have grown significantly in some jurisdictions as a result of the pandemic.

 “The Judiciary is working tirelessly to increase the capacity of the courts to hear cases and will continue to do so.
 I will deploy judges, salaried, fee-paid and those sitting in retirement to the full with the aim of reducing backlogs over the next financial year.